A Answers (2)

 Stacy Wiegman, PharmD, Pharmacy, answeredOmega-3 fatty acids are very beneficial for our hearts.
 It has been found to help reduce blood pressure, lower cholesterol and triglyceride levels, and has anti-inflammatory and anti-blood clotting benefits.
 These essential fatty acids have also been found to help reduce the risk and symptoms associated with diabetes, stroke, asthma, rheumatoid arthritis, inflammatory bowel disease, mental decline, ulcerative colitis, and some types of cancer.
 It is thought that they can also reduce the chance of sudden cardiac arrest.

-Mehmet Oz, MD, Cardiology, answeredOmega-3 fatty acids can improve and protect vital aspects of your body's daily functioning by:
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredOmega-3 fatty acids can improve and protect vital aspects of your body's daily functioning by:

 • Lubricates joints Helps provide the lubrication joints need to function at an effective level.
 By keeping joints lubed, you experience less grinding and less overall wear and tear, and thereby, less pain as you age.